seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/7-Domain-Layer-Implementation.md

 constructor(){

 super(
-"Event is not available for check-in"
+"Event is not availale for check-in"
 );

 this.name =